60% of those who use illegal drugs are 15 to 24 years old

 PCP is a “dissociative drug,” meaning it distorts perceptions of sight and sound and produces feelings of detachment from the environment and self.
 Most first-time users experience a “bad trip” and stop.
 Low dose effects include shallow breathing, flushing, and profuse sweating.
 High dose effects are nausea, vomiting, blurred vision, flicking up and down of the eyes, drooling, loss of balance, and dizziness.
 Speech is often sparse and garbled.
 Accidental death can result from drug-induced confusion.
 Long-term effects include addiction, memory loss, difficulties with speech and thinking, depression, and weight loss.
 Symptoms can persist up to a year after cessation of PCP use.
 Mood disorders also have been reported.
 Flashbacks may occur.

 Psilocybin is a hallucinogen that occurs naturally in certain species of mushrooms.
 Hallucinogens alter a person’s perceptions such as seeing, hearing or feeling things that are not really there.
-It may be sold on the street as dried whole mushrooms or as a brown powdered material.
+It may be sold on the street as dried whole mushrooms or as a brown powder.
 The active component is sometimes made in illegal labs and sold on the street as a white powder or tablets, or capsules.

 The mushrooms are often eaten raw or cooked.
 They may be steeped in hot water to make a mushroom “tea” or mixed with fruit juice to make “fungus delight.”
 Less often they may be sniffed, snorted, or injected.